 Simplified Issue

-The first is simplified issue life insurance.
-While you don’t need to complete a medical exam, you are required to answer a bunch of very specific health and lifestyle questions.
+The first is simplified-issue life insurance.
+While you don’t need to complete a medical exam, you must answer particular health and lifestyle questions.
 These questions help underwriters classify your eligibility and assess your premiums.

-Simplfied issue is marginally more expensive than a traditionally underwritten policy, but this is changing and it’s becoming more and more affordable.
-In fact, my guess is we are moving toward issuing more simplified issue policies in the future especially in the days of the coronavirus.
+Simplified issue policies are marginally more expensive than traditionally underwritten policies, but this is changing and becoming increasingly affordable.
+We will be moving toward issuing more simplified policy issues in the future, especially after the coronavirus.

 Guaranteed Issue

-If you don’t qualify for Simplified, guaranteed issue may be your only option because everyone qualifies for guaranteed.
+If you don’t qualify for Simplified, guaranteed issue may be your only option because everyone qualifies.
 This Tier of coverage is for people with serious health issues like life-threatening cancer or dementia.
-As you can imagine this is much more expensive coverage as the insurer takes on a lot more risk.
-You are added to a pool with higher risk applicants who all have moderate to serious health conditions.
+As you can imagine, this is more expensive coverage as the insurer takes on much more risk.
+You are added to a pool of higher-risk applicants with moderate to serious health conditions.
 This is a way for the insurance companies to cover their butts.

-All guaranteed issue life insurance typically comes with a 2 year waiting period.
-If you die of natural causes within the first 2 policy years, the insurance company will refund your beneficiaries all the money you paid into the plan.
-After the policy has been in force for 2 years, you’re covered for the full death beneift regardless of cause of death.
+All guaranteed-issue life insurance typically comes with a two-year waiting period.
+If you die of natural causes within the first two policy years, the insurance company will refund your beneficiaries all the money you paid into the plan.
+After the policy has been in force for two years, you’re covered for the full death benefit regardless of the cause of death.

-Guranteed issue is a fantastic option for those with serious medical conditions who would otherwise be uninsurable.
-Both simplified and guranteed issue are wonderful tools for final expense planning.
+Guaranteed insurance is a fantastic option for those with serious medical conditions that would otherwise make them uninsurable.
+Both simplified and guaranteed insurance are wonderful tools for final expense planning.

 How Does Life Insurance Work: Permanent Life Insurance